 In this case, we need Python (our chosen language, which you installed in part one of this series) to talk to Google’s API, and it turns out there are actually a few libraries for that.
 (APIs and the open source ethos were actually at the center of the recent Google v.
 Oracle case, and as you see their power, you’re probably getting an idea as to why this was such an important case.)
 We’ll be using gspread.
 Libraries often have dependencies—other libraries they need to work.
 So we’re actually going to install a few libraries.
 Luckily, the process is pretty straightforward.

 - Open your terminal (Mac) or command prompt (Windows).
 If you don’t know how to open terminal/command prompt, here are some instructions for Mac and some for Windows.

 pip install gspreadinto the command line (the generic name for the place where you can type in terminal/command prompt) and hit the enter/return key.
 It may hang for a moment, but this should eventually download the gspread library.
 Likely, you’ll see a bunch of text fly by, and you may be prompted to download additional libraries.
-Go ahead and say “yes” if asked to do so.10
+Go ahead and say “yes” if asked to do so.

 - Once you get your blinking cursor back, type